heckler1/ansible_playbooks/roles/common/README.md

 All plays will run on CentOS 7 or Ubuntu 16.04.
 They require the sudo password to be set.
 This can be done at runtime with -K, or by setting the variable "ansible_become_pass".

-The common role performs the following tasks:
+This role performs the following tasks:

 1. It fully updates the host to the latest packages.
 2. It cleans out any orphaned dependencies and the like with autoremove.